Los Angeles Rams vs. San Francisco 49ers NFL Championship Round Odds, Plays and Insights for January 30, 2022

 - The 43.4 combined points per game that these two squads have allowed this season are 3.1 fewer than the 46.5 over/under in this contest.

-- The 46.5-point over/under for this game is 0.2 points below the 46.7 points per game average total in 49ers games this season.
+- The 46.7 PPG average total in 49ers games this season is 0.2 points more than this game's over/under.

 Rams stats and trends

-- The Rams have been favored by 3.5 points or more 14 times this season and are 6-8 ATS in those contests.
+- The Rams have been favored by 3.5 points or more 14 times this season and are 6-8 ATS in those matchups.

-- Los Angeles has eclipsed the over/under in 52.9% of its opportunities this year (nine times over 17 games with a set point total).
+- Los Angeles' games this year have hit the over in 52.9% of its opportunities (nine times in 17 games with a set point total).

-- When Los Angeles scores more than 21.5 points, it is 7-5 against the spread and 10-2 overall.
+- Los Angeles is 7-5 against the spread and 10-2 overall this season when the team notches more than 21.5 points.

-- In games that Los Angeles piles up more than 310.0 yards, the team is 8-7 against the spread and 12-3 overall.
+- When Los Angeles picks up more than 310.0 yards, the team is 8-7 against the spread and 12-3 overall.

 - This year, the Rams have turned the ball over 23 times, three more than the 49ers' takeaways (20).